History 200 – “The Historian’s Craft”

 - effective presentation

 Please explore the links below.
-They offer access to a list of books assigned by our instructors in the past few years; to some sample syllabi of recent sections of HI 200; and to the History Department Writing Guide.
+They offer access to some sample syllabi of recent sections of HI 200 and the History Department Writing Guide.
 You may want to check with individual instructors for the specifics of a HI 200 seminar section you intend to take, but these links will give you an idea of the seminar’s scope.